wolfbiter/kane-quneo-mixxx/README.md

 #### Cues 13-16: Outtro Cues
 + Cue 13 is almost always 0 mod 32 beats, and marks either the last important phrases of the song or the first outtro phrases of the song
-+ Cue 14 is always 8 beats before an often significant outtro transition section
++ Cue 14 is always 8 beats before the first significant outtro transition section
-+ Cue 15 is often 0 mod 32 beats, but sometimes marks the location of a possible outtro loop
++ Cue 15 is 0 mod 32 beats and is where the track has basically completed
-+ Cue 16 is always 8 beats before the song ends
++ Cue 16 is always 8 beats before the last beat of the song

 ## Contact Me
 #####One of four ways: